-due: Wednesday October 16th, 2019
+due: Friday October 18th, 2024

 Ground Rules.
 You may choose to complete these exercises in a group of up to three students.
-Each group should turn in one copy with the names of all group members on it.
-You may use any source you can find to help with this assignment but you must explicitly reference any source you use besides the lecture notes or textbook.
-An electronic PDF copy of your solution should be submitted on the course Canvas page by 11:59pm on Wednesday, October 16th.
+Each group should turn in one set of answers, designating all group members using the group submission feature of Gradescope.
+You may use any written source you can find to help with this assignment but you must explicitly reference any source you use besides the lecture notes or textbook.
+Unlike exercise set 1, AI tools like ChatGPT may not be used on this assignment.
+An electronic copy of your solution should be submitted online by 11:59pm on Friday, October 18th.